-The Special Education News web site and newsletter are journalistic publications centered on the news of the special education field.
+The Special Education News website and newsletter are journalistic publications centered on the news of the special education field.
 The site is designed to offer resources to special education professionals in one convenient site.
-The web site also has a link targeted for families.
+The website also has a link targeted to families.

 Offers contact information for volunteers in each state who are parents of children with special needs and have experience in raising their children in military communities and traveling with their spouses to different locations.
 Telephone: (800) 5-PARENT or (800) 572-7368 (Voice or TDD).

 Special Olympics is an international organization dedicated to empowering individuals with mental retardation to become physically fit, productive and respected members of society through sports training and competition.
 Special Olympics offers children and adults with mental retardation year-round training and competition in 26 Olympic-type summer and winter sports.